LiangchengLiu/LiangchengLiu.github.io/_pages/about.md

 My research interests primarily center around modeling, control, and simulation of UAV system, along with the engineering implementation of their intelligent algorithms.
 In terms of academic research, I have published as the first author at the 2025 IEEE ICUS, with the work addressing modeling, control, and simulation of four UAVs rigidly connected via a cross-shaped rod.
 In addition, my senior thesis focuses on the dynamics modeling of multi-UAV cooperative suspended-load transportation systems.

-Now, I'm seeking for Phd opportunities!
+Now, I'm seeking for PhD opportunities!
 If you are interested in my research, please feel free to contact me at [liulc2022@mail.sustech.edu.cn](mailto:liulc2022@mail.sustech.edu.cn)